ianmbloom/gudni/README.markdown

 # Welcome to Gudni

-Gudni is a fast 2d rasterizer built specifically for the Haskell ecosystem.
+Gudni is a fast 2d curve rasterizer and compositing engine built specifically for the Haskell ecosystem.

 It is named for the late Icelandic painter Georg Guðni Hauksson.

+After the first more brute forced implementation the engine has been entirely rewritten to embrace an approach to rasterization and compositing that echoes modern 3d raycasting engines.
+As such it can even use hardware specifically dedicated to raycasting including NVidia's RTX.
+The system aims to be both an extremely fast vector rasterizer and a very powerful image compositing platform, as such images can be seamlessly integrated with vector geometry and image manipulation functions including convolutions can be applied to vector geometry.

+Guðni blurs the line between vector and raster image creation *literally*.
+Haha do you get it!?

 Here are some of the features of the system:

+* A simple domain specific language for describing scenes with pure Haskell combinators.
-* GPU accelerated rasterization.
+* GPU accelerated rasterization and compositing.
-* High quality anti-aliasing of objects with large amount of subpixel detail.
-* Stochastic anti-aliasing (experimental) is an attempt to add a random factor to mask spatial aliasing and "naturalize" an image.
-* Support for transparency.
-* Support for additive and subtractive shape geometry on the fly.
-* Rudimentary image texturing support.
+* Cumulative Monte-Carlo based rasterization allowing interaction with partial rendering of a complex scene as rendering passes accumulate.
+* Complex transformations of sub-scenes, such as distorting shapes to follow a curved path, which occur on the fly, on the GPU, and can be apply seamlessly to vector shapes and images.
+* Convolutions, such as blurring, which occur on the fly and can apply to anything.

-The goal is to create an engine that can create a realtime output for figures with the complexity of a normal interface (~10,000 shapes) and slower but perfect outputs for highly complex images  with the complexity of artwork.
-(1M+ shapes).
-Getting there will require moving more of the current shape pipeline onto the GPU, which is in the roadmap.
+The goal is to create an engine that can create a realtime output for figures with the complexity of a normal interface (~10,000 curves) and slower, interactive and eventually perfect outputs for highly complex images.
+(1M+ curves).

 ## Code Guide